John MacLachlan Gray

-John MacLachlan Gray, OC (born John Howard Gray; 26 September 1946) is a Canadian writer-composer-performer for stage, TV, film, radio and print.
+John MacLachlan Gray, OC (born John Howard Gray, 1946) is a Canadian writer-composer-performer for stage, TV, film, radio and print.
 He is best known for his stage musicals and for his two seasons as a satirist on CBC TV's The Journal, as well as an author, speaker and social critic on cultural-political issues.

-Bio
+Early life and education

-Born in Ottawa, Ontario, and raised in Nova Scotia, Gray obtained a B.A. at Mount Allison University, and an M.A. at the University of British Columbia.
-While attending the latter, he founded Tamahnous Theatre, and served as its director from 1971 to 1974.
+John MacLachlan Gray was born in 1946 in Ottawa, Ontario, and was raised in Nova Scotia.

+He obtained a B.A. degree at Mount Allison University, and an M.A. at the University of British Columbia (UBC).

+Career

+While attending UBC, Gray founded Tamahnous Theatre, and served as its director from 1971 to 1974.
 He then joined Theatre Passe Muraille in Toronto, Ontario, where he began writing and composing for the stage.
-His first musical was "18 Wheels," about truck drivers.
+His first musical was 18 Wheels, about truck drivers.

 Plays

 In 1978, with Eric Peterson, he wrote and composed Billy Bishop Goes to War, which appeared on Broadway in New York City in 1980, produced by Mike Nichols, and in London's West End.
-It has since been performed in over 150 independent productions in Canada and the United States.
+It has since been performed in more than 150 independent productions in Canada and the United States.
 The play appeared on television in a BBC-CBC co-production, and in a German version, Billy Bishop Steig Auf.
 Billy Bishop Goes to War was the winner of the Los Angeles Drama Critics Award in 1981, the Governor General's Award for Drama, and the 1982 Floyd S. Chalmers Canadian Play Award.

 In 2009, Peterson and Gray returned to their roles at Soulpepper Theater in Toronto, in a re-mounting where Bishop tells his story, wearing pajamas and dressing-gown, near the end of his life.
 Directed by Ted Dykstra, the production received rave reviews, and continues to be performed at Soulpepper and at other venues across Canada.

 In 2010, the play was shot for CBC Television in partnership with Strada Productions, directed by Barbara Willis-Sweete.